xhtai/cartridges/README.md

 There are possible improvements to both the methodology and the code.
 Some of these are:

--   The second pass for removing the firing pin impression results in some valid areas being removed
+-   The second pass for removing the firing pin impression results in some valid areas being removed.
+In particular in the NBIDE data set, performance on images 9, 110 and 128 can be improved.
 -   Code speed-ups are possible, especially for steps 4 and 5, which were optimized for MATLAB
 -   Test on more data.